Cookie Policy

 |---|---|---|---|

 | __Secure-next-auth.session-token (next-auth.session-token in development) | Holds your authentication session.
-HttpOnly, SameSite=Lax, Secure in production. | Strictly necessary | 24 hours (sliding) |
+HttpOnly, SameSite=Lax, Secure in production. | Strictly necessary | 30 days (rolling — refreshed at most once a day while you stay active) |

 | __Secure-next-auth.csrf-token | Protects sign-in forms against cross-site request forgery. | Strictly necessary | Session |